Last Updated on April 14, 2021 by CanaryDevelopmentAdmin

 This has led to the construction of Water Square, with two floating pavilions and a series of interconnecting walkways and bridges.

-This ruled out traditional methods of construction for a site like this — driving piles deep into the dock bed to provide support for fixed construction would be difficult here.
+- This ruled out traditional methods of construction for a site like this.

-It also added additional complexity because they are now classified as barges.
+Requiring the Pavilion structures to be fully-floating also added complexity, because the future restaurants are classified as barges.
 Therefore, the Pavilions would have to ensure they could withstand impacts from any stray boats.

 They also need to be buoyant enough to cope with full restaurants and an influx of visitors on the pontoons — not to mention being anchored correctly, so they don’t float away!